lexicHQ/docs/platform-flag.md

 ```

-Similarly, inside `main.telegram.ts`, we have the following:
+Similarly, inside `main.telegram.js`, we have the following:

 ```